About Finest City Improv

 Any student who believes he or she has been sexually assaulted, whether by a fellow student, ensemble member, faculty member or visitor, should report the incident to the police and seek medical care as soon as possible.
-You are also encourage to report the incident to FCI.
+You are also encourage to report the incident to FCI (see reporting options at the end of this document).
 No one at FCI – whether a faculty member or a student – may reprimand, retaliate or discriminate against an individual for raising a concern, making a complaint and/or participating in an investigation under this policy.

 All concerns and complaints will be treated with confidentiality to the extent practicable without compromising the investigation and/or resolution of the matter, and will be investigated thoroughly and promptly.
 Depending on the severity of the incident and the individuals involved, FCI may pursue the matter through internal disciplinary procedures without the cooperation of the victim.
 Under such circumstances, FCI will inform the victim of its decision to proceed in this manner.

 FCI maintains a zero tolerance policy for violence.
 Acts or threats of physical violence which involve or affect faculty, performers, students or staff or which occur on FCI property, will not be tolerated.
 Examples of prohibited threats or acts of violence include, but are not limited to, the following:

 - Threatening an individual or his/her family, friends, or property with harm, or otherwise engaging in behavior that creates a reasonable fear of injury in another person

 - Intentional destruction or threatening to destruct FCI property

 - Making/sending harassing or threatening phone calls, text messages, and emails

 - Harassing surveillance or stalking